 Simple Sabotage Field Manual

 In January 1944 the recently created Office of Strategic Services (OSS, a predecessor of the CIA) issued it's Simple Sabotage Field Manual.
-(Declassified in 2008, a full version is available online here.)
+(Declassified in 2008.)

 The manual codified a doctrine of support for local saboteurs supporting Allied war efforts, and developed tactics which could be trained and locally employed.

 And it provided a number of suggestions for kinetic, destructive acts of sabotage.
 But it also recognized another type.